-Theft and Property Crime Appeals in Ann Arbor
+Theft and Property Crime Appeals Lawyer in Ann Arbor

 If you or a loved one has been convicted of a theft or another property crime offense, it is critical that you explore your post-conviction options, which could include appeal, before deciding to accept the case decision.
 Depending on the details of your case, it may be possible to continue your legal battle with an experienced appellate defense attorney, and it is crucial that you act fast to explore the options that might be available to you so that you are able to take action to protect your future.
 Contact Grabel & Associates in Ann Arbor right now if you are facing a wrongful conviction or excessively harsh sentence.
 Our criminal appeals attorneys have extensive experience working with clients in post-conviction cases, and have represented those facing a variety of charges including: